Experts: Energy attacks could be behind some ‘Havana’ cases

 Psychological factors alone cannot explain the characteristics displayed by people in that smaller number of cases, said officials who briefed reporters Wednesday on condition of anonymity under ground rules set by the Office of the Director of National Intelligence.

-The use of pulsed electromagnetic energy “plausibly explains” those characteristics, as does the use of ultrasound waves at close range, officials said.
+The use of pulsed electromagnetic energy “plausibly explains” those characteristics in some cases, as does the use of ultrasound waves at close range, officials said.
 Experts so far have not identified a specific device that could have been used to target American personnel in the field.

 The officials who briefed reporters Wednesday said there were significant gaps in what the government knows.
 Among the recommendations the panel has made is standardizing the information collected across U.S. agencies and creating new markers for identifying and caring for what the government calls “anomalous health incidents.”